 Hey there!
 I know that many of you are anxious to get started on our new Block of the Month series.
 I have just ONE more “introductory” post to cover then our first block will be posted this Friday!
 YAAY we can then call it FriYAY :)

 If you are new to quilting PLEASE feel free to jump in and try this!
 It’s just a small time commitment each month and at the end of the year, you’ll be able to say that you MADE A QUILT!
 Yippee!!!
 Just try it, if it turns out badly who cares, you don’t have to show it to anyone…

 If you’re an experienced quilter I hope that you’ll join in too and find the blocks a fun project to carry you throughout the year.
 It would also be great for the newbies to see and be inspired by the blocks made from some of you more seasoned quilters.

-Okay there are LOTS of books written about the basics of quilting.
-I obviously can’t write book on this post as that would take forever and none of you would make it all the way to the end of reading it.
+Okay, there are LOTS of books written about the basics of quilting.
+I obviously can’t write a book on this post as that would take forever and none of you would make it all the way to the end of reading it.

 If you want more detailed information I’d recommend the book Quilt Essential by Erin Harris.
-It’ covers everything you from A-Z and is and EXCELLENT resource.
+It’ covers everything you from A-Z and is and is an EXCELLENT resource.

 Now onto a few of the basics…

 To cut the fabric for a quilt you need a quilt ruler, rotary cutter and mat.
 It is VERY important to cut your pieces accurately.
 If you’re off by even 1/16 of an inch it will mess up your construction.